Click to listen to this article here:

 Yep, hormonal birth control worked as promised.

 I wasn’t getting as sick.
 I avoided pregnancy.
-I took my little blue pills each day like my doctor told me, and my period was very predictable.
+I took my little blue pills each day like my doctor told me, and my pill bleed was very predictable.

 So what was the problem?